Last Updated: 7/8/23 | July 8th, 2023

 Travel insurance is probably the most boring topic when it comes to planning a trip.
-Nobody wants to focus on the worst-case scenario before they even leave home.
+Nobody wants to focus on the worst-case scenario before they even leave home (myself included).

-But it’s also the most important topic too.
+But it’s also the most important thing you can do before a trip.
 Should something terrible happen while you’re on the road, you want to have the confidence that your insurance plan will cover you.

-While none of us want to imagine getting hurt or robbed or having to cancel our plans, the fact of the matter is that these things happen.
-It’s rare, but shit you don’t expect does happen when you travel.
+While none of us want to imagine getting hurt or robbed or having to cancel our trip, the fact of the matter is that these things happen.
+It’s rare, but things you don’t expect can happen when you travel.

 I never expected to break my camera in Italy.